 /etc/init.d.
 We suggest calling it with the name of the port where you are running this instance of Redis.
 Make sure the resulting file has

 sudo vi /etc/init.d/redis_6379

-Make sure to modify REDISPORT accordingly to the port you are using.
+Make sure to set the REDISPORT variable to the port you are using.
 Both the pid file path and the configuration file name depend on the port number.

 Copy the template configuration file you'll find in the root directory of the Redis distribution into

-/etc/redis/using the port number as name, for instance:
+/etc/redis/using the port number as the name, for instance:

 sudo cp redis.conf /etc/redis/6379.conf